 Students registered for online courses should consult the Online Student Manual for information regarding beginning an online course and other course/login guidelines.

 Questions regarding online instruction may be directed to the WGTC Online office by emailing email@example.com.

 Distance education courses are offered in three different methods of instruction:

 Online: Instruction is delivered via a learning management system.
 Certain online courses may require students to attend on-campus sessions or proctored testing.

 Hybrid: Instruction which combines online instruction and traditional classroom instruction.
 No more than 49% of a hybrid course’s scheduled contact hours are taught online.

 Web-enhanced: Instruction supplemented by Internet resources.
 These courses meet every class session on campus.

-First time students will not have an ANGEL account until the first day of class.
+First time students will not have a Blackboard account until the first day of class.

-Click on ANGEL to start your class.
-Please keep in mind that ANGEL is slow during the first week of the semester so you may receive session timeout messages.
+Click on Blackboard to start your class.
+Please keep in mind that Blackboard is slow during the first week of the semester so you may receive session timeout messages.